shavitush/bhoptimer/README.md

 - [x] Add shavit_core_nostaminareset ("easybhop")
 - [x] ~~Make a global enumerator/variable with per-style settings (bitflags)~~ - configs are canceled, just recompile the plugin with your own edit of `shavit.inc`.
 - [x] Add unranked styles.
-- [ ] Don't start timer if Z axis velocity is a thing (non-prespeed styles).
+- [x] Add a setting to not start timer if Z axis velocity is a thing (non-prespeed styles).
 - [ ] Add native that will execute threaded MySQL queries and allow callbacks - including safety checks, to prevent error spams.
 (Migrate DBI to new syntax first!)
 - [ ] Measure strafe sync, also have it in the Shavit_OnFinish forward.
 - [ ] Add bonus timer.